collectionsasdata/part2whole/cfp.md

 ### Eligibility

-Projects must be hosted by an institution of higher education in the United States.
+The applicant institution must be located in the United States or in an associated entity, e.g., the Commonwealth of Puerto Rico or American Samoa.

 ### Evaluation Criteria